 The best website we found about Dunbar is the University of Dayton’s at http://www.libraries.wright.edu/special/dunbar/.
 It lets you jump easily from one work of his to another, page to page, see whatever you select in full text, and maybe even listen to ones with sound, spoken by a professor at the University of Dayton.

-With or without sound, the words live on today, capturing the era of the son of freed slaves, a friend of Frederick Douglass, and the young man who became a published poet at the age of 14.
+With or without sound, the words live on today, capturing the era of the son of freed enslaved persons, a friend of Frederick Douglass, and the young man who became a published poet at the age of 14.
 Once published, he influenced a wide range of writers from Langston Hughes to Maya Angelou.

 Read more about Frederick Douglass here: Frederick Douglass House in DC.